Keavon/Thesis/src/paper/thesis.md

 ![](results-bristle-brush.png)

 <div id="fig-24" class="figure-caption">
-Figure 24: Results emulating a flat bristle brush with paint.
+<span>Figure 24: Flat Bristle Brush with Paint.</span> Style created by procedural generation.
 </div>

 <br><br>

 <h3 id="ch-6-2">6.2 Ragged-Edged Ink Brush Pen</h3>

 A brush pen with a vividly black ink provides almost a completely solid appearance except for the taper and the ragged edges, caused by the paper's small-scale surface geometry and the brush tip.
-Replicating that effect around the edges is the goal for this test, shown in Figure 25.
-The system handles ink-based brushes very well which other brush models like stamping often struggle with.
+Replicating that effect around the edges is this test's goal, shown in Figure 25.
+The system handles ink-based brushes very well, which other brush models like stamping often struggle with.

 ![](results-solid-ink.png)

 <div id="fig-25" class="figure-caption">
-Figure 25: Results emulating a ragged-edged ink brush pen.
+<span>Figure 25: Ragged-Edged Ink Brush Pen.</span> Style created by procedural generation.
 </div>

 <h3 id="ch-6-3">6.3 Watered-Down Ink Brush</h3>